MechanicalRock/Multitenancy-AuthorizationAuthentication/README.md

 ## Background Knowledge

-###
+### Authentication vs Authorisation

-For new developers, it is not immediately obvious that there is a difference between the terms Authorization and Authentication.
+For new developers, it is not immediately obvious that there is a difference between the terms authentication and authorisation.
 Although related, these terms actually refer to two different concepts.
-Authentication verifies a user's identity whereas authorization verifies what a user is allowed to access once they have been authenticated.
-In short, authentication is about who is allowed in and authorization is about what they are allowed to access once they are in.
+Authentication verifies a user's identity whereas authorisation verifies what a user is allowed to access once they have been authenticated.
+In short, authentication is about who is allowed in and authorisation is about what they are allowed to access once they are in.
+This article will focus on how `API Gateway` uses lambda, `Lamdba Authoriser`, for user authorisation.

-In this write up I'll demonstrate how one might go about using Cognito to develop the authentication and authorization layer in a contextualised scenario.

-### JSON Web Tokens
+### JWT

-JWT, JSON Web Token, is an open standard that is widely used to securely share authentication information (claims) between client and server.
+JWT is an open standard that is widely used to securely share authentication information (claims) between client and server.
 The standard is defined in the RFC7519 specification developed by the Internet Engineering Taskforce (IETF).

-Valid JWTs contains three sections that are encoded as base64url strings separated by dot characters as shown below
+Valid JWTs contains three sections that are encoded as base64url strings separated by dot characters as shown below.

 ```
 1. Header
 2. Payload
 3. Signature